 The Rolex Cyclops crystal is an expired Rolex patent.
 However, it is a trademark-sign that the watch is a Rolex.
 Starting in 1954, the Rolex Cyclops has adorned Rolex DateJusts making the date easier to read by magnifying it by 2.5 times.

 Beyond the Datejust

 According to Rolex lore and history, Hans Wilsdorf’s wife had difficulty reading the original date window on her watch.
-This is why Hans Wilsdorf added the magnification cyclops to the Rolex DateJust.
-However, since its introduction in 1954, the Rolex cyclops window has also adorned both dress and professional watches.
-The Rolex DateJusts, Rolex Presidents and Rolex Sky-Dwellers all have the cyclops.
-Rolex professional models such as the Submariner, GMT, Explorer II, and the Yacht-Masters have the cyclops as well.
+Therefore, Hans Wilsdorf added the magnification Cyclops to the Rolex DateJust.
+However, since its introduction in 1954, the Rolex Cyclops window has also adorned both dress and professional watches.
+The Rolex DateJusts, Rolex Presidents and Rolex Sky-Dwellers all have the Cyclops.
+Rolex professional models such as the Submariner, GMT, Explorer II, and the Yacht-Masters have the Cyclops as well.

-Rolex recently shows how a cyclops crystal makes a Rolex a Rolex.
+Rolex recently shows how a Cyclops crystal makes a Rolex a Rolex.
 The video itself is short, only 30 seconds.
-Other watch companies have included a cyclops on their sport models, namely Cartier, Seiko, as well as others.
-But there is only one true cyclops lens and they are found only on Rolex watches.
+Other watch companies have included a Cyclops on their sport models, namely Cartier, Seiko, as well as others.
+But there is only one true Cyclops lens, and you will find it only on Rolex watches.